-Since version 1.3, the JUnit Platform provides opt-in support for capturing output printed to 'System.out' and 'System.err'.
-To enable it, set the 'junit.platform.output.stdout' and/or
+The JUnit Platform provides opt-in support for capturing output printed to 'System.out' and 'System.err'.
+To enable it, set the 'junit.platform.output.capture.stdout' and/or

 'junit.platform.output.capture.stderr' configuration parameter to 'true'.
 In addition, you may configure the maximum number of buffered bytes to be used per executed test or container using 'junit.platform.output.capture.maxBuffer'.